 Common questions about this comparison

-The BenQ TK710STi is superior for serious gaming with its 4ms input lag at 1080p/240Hz.
-The Epson LS11000 doesn't specify a gaming input lag, though it supports 120Hz, making the BenQ more responsive for competitive play.
+The BenQ TK710STi is superior for gaming with its incredibly low 4ms input lag at 1080p/240Hz, providing a highly responsive experience.

 Explore Other Categories